Amicus Briefs

 State of Kentucky and State of Tennessee v.
 Yellen

 State of Ohio v.
-United States Department of the Treasury
+Yellen

-AMICUS BRIEF SUMMARY – Never before in the history of the United States has Congress conditioned the receipt of federal funds on state governments’ surrendering inherent and core sovereign taxing powers.
-As NCLA’s brief puts it, “a Founder who suggested that Congress’ Spending Power meant it could purchase from states the authority to oversee state spending and budgets would have been laughed out of Philadelphia—if not tarred and feathered.”
+AMICUS BRIEF SUMMARY – Never before in the history of the United States had Congress conditioned the receipt of federal funds on state governments’ surrendering inherent and core sovereign taxing powers.
+As NCLA’s brief put it, “a Founder who suggested that Congress’ Spending Power meant it could purchase from states the authority to oversee state spending and budgets would have been laughed out of Philadelphia—if not tarred and feathered.”

 State of West Virginia v.
 Department of the Treasury